-Selecting an eligible Activity or Activities to be offered consistent with the state's Core Practices as described in 25 CCR 8408 and 8409.
-In order to document that the provider selection process meets ESG requirements, the CoC must submit the following:
+Selecting an eligible activity or activities to be offered consistent with the state's Core Practices as described in 25 CCR 8408 and 8409.
+In order to document that the service provider selection process meets ESG requirements, the CoC must submit the following:

-- 1. A letter or other documentation that describes the provider selection process and certifies that their process meets the requirements of 25 CCR 8404, 8408, and 8409. - The Applicant-ranking list that shows for each application recommended for funding:

-(a) the Applicant name and address; (b) project name and address; (c) proposed Activities and proposed subpopulation targeting, if any, with ESG funds; (d) city(ies) and county(ies) where proposed Activities will be provided; and (e) dollar amounts recommended for funding by Activity. - For each application not recommended for funding: (a) the Applicant name and address; (b) project name and address; (c) proposed Activities and proposed subpopulation targeting, if any, with ESG funds; (d) city(ies) and county(ies) where the Activities were proposed; and (e) dollar amounts requested by Activity.
+- 1. A letter or other documentation that describes the service provider selection process and certifies that their process meets the requirements of 25 CCR 8404, 8408, and 8409. - The Applicant-ranking list that shows for each application recommended for funding: (a) the Applicant name and address; (b) project name and address; (c) proposed activities and proposed subpopulation targeting, if any, with ESG funds; (d) city(ies) and county(ies) where proposed activities will be provided; and (e) dollar amounts recommended for funding by activity. - 3.
+For each application not recommended for funding: (a) the Applicant name and address; (b) project name and address; (c) proposed activities and proposed subpopulation targeting, if any, with ESG funds; (d) city(ies) and county(ies) where the activities were proposed; and (e) dollar amounts requested by activity.

-Application Threshold Requirements
+F. Application Threshold Requirements